Fragile topological insulators protected by rotation symmetry without spin-orbit coupling: Bulk Topology

 The 3D $C_2T$-invarianat insulators have two weak topological indices $\nu_2(0)$ and $\nu_2(\pi)$.
 Similarly to the $C_4$-symmetric insulators, we have three $C_2T$-symmetric insulating phases: a trivial insulator phase when $\nu_2(0)=\nu_2(\pi)=0$, a $C_2T$ symmetry-protected weak topological phase when $\nu_{2}(0)=\nu_{2}(\pi) \neq 0$, and a $C_2T$ symmetry-protected strong topological phase when $\bar{\nu}_2 \equiv \nu_{2}(\pi)-\nu_{2}(0) \neq 0$.

-In the previous studies~\cite{CFang15,Ahn2019}, it has been shown for 3D $C_2T$-invariant insulators with $N_{\rm occ}>2$ that the nontrivial strong index $\bar{\nu}_2 = 1 \mod 2$ indicates the existence of a single Dirac cone on the $C_2T$-invariant (001) surface through the bulk-boundary correspondence.
-This $C_2T$ symmetry-protected strong topological phase corresponds to the so-called 3D Stiefel-Whitney insulator phase~\cite{Ahn2019}.
-In the following discussion, we assume that the bulk-boundary correspondence holds for $N_{\rm occ}=2$ insulators as well as for $N_{\rm occ}>2$ insulators.
-The integer topological index $\bar{\nu}_2$ for $N_\mathrm{occ}=2$ corresponds to the number of surface Dirac cones.
+In the previous studies~\cite{Shiozaki14,CFang15,Ahn2019}, it has been shown for 3D $C_2T$-invariant insulators with $N_{\rm occ}>2$ that the nontrivial strong index $\bar{\nu}_2 = 1 \mod 2$ indicates the existence of a single Dirac cone on the $C_2T$-invariant (001) surface.
+This bulk-boundary correspondence has been established for stable $C_2T$-symmetric topological insulators ($N_{\rm occ}>2$) by the K-theory approach~\cite{Shiozaki14}.
+Incidentally, the $C_2T$ symmetry-protected strong topological phase~\cite{Shiozaki14} is called 3D Stiefel-Whitney insulator phase in Ref.~\cite{Ahn2019}.
+In the following analysis, we examine whether the bulk-boundary correspondence holds for $N_{\rm occ}=2$ insulators, anticipating that the integer topological index $\bar{\nu}_2$ for $N_\mathrm{occ}=2$ correspond to the number of surface Dirac cones.